Bryan Reynolds Player Props: Pirates vs. Brewers

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.464) thanks to 29 extra-base hits.
+- Reynolds leads Pittsburgh with a slugging percentage of .464, fueled by 30 extra-base hits.

-- Among qualified hitters, he ranks 43rd in batting average, while his on-base percentage ranks 54th and he is 53rd in slugging.
+- Among qualifying hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 56th, and he is 52nd in the league in slugging.

+- In 74.2% of his 66 games this season, Reynolds has picked up at least one hit.
+He's also had 15 multi-hit games.

-- Reynolds has driven in a run in 22 games this year (33.8%), including seven games with more than one RBI (10.8%).
-He has also driven in three or more of his team's runs in four contests.
+- Reynolds has driven in a run in 22 games this year (33.3%), including seven games with more than one RBI (10.6%).
+He has also driven home three or more of his team's runs in four contests.

+- In 39.4% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (10.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.